destrex271/WebActuary/README.md

 - If you face an error like:
       This version of ChromeDriver only supports Chrome version X.
       Please download the suitable driver from https://chromedriver.chromium.org/downloads according to the version as seen in the error according to your operating system.
+- If the program enters the 'not responding' mode kinldy wait  for a few seconds.